arthur-ai/bench/docs/source/custom_scoring.md

 In this guide, we will walk through the process of evaluating LLM performance using a custom scoring method.
 We will

-1) Define a custom scoring method
+1) Define a custom scorer
-2) Create a test suite with that scoring method
+2) Create a test suite with that scorer
 3) Run the test suite and view scores

-### Define a custom scoring method
+### Define a custom scorer

-All scoring methods in bench implement the {class}`scoring method <arthur_bench.scoring.scoring_method.ScoringMethod>` interface.
+All scorers in bench implement the {class}`Scorer <arthur_bench.scoring.scoring_method.ScoringMethod>` interface.
 Let's take a look at that interface:
 ```
 class ScoringMethod(ABC):
     """
-    Base class for all scoring methods.
+    Base class for all scorers.
     """

     @staticmethod